Free and Hanseatic City of Hamburg

 Innovation Policy Focusing on Technology-, Start-Up-, and Cluster Support in Hamburg

-- The Innovations Kontakt Stelle (IKS) Hamburg (Innovation Contact) is the first plan that has been implemented on the basis of guidelines set up by the InnovationsAllianz.
-The institution makes sure that Hamburg businesses are guaranteed direct access to universities and research facilities.
-To achieve this, IKS cooperates closely with additional transfer institutions in Hamburg.
+- The Innovations Kontakt Stelle (IKS) in Hamburg is the first project to be implemented on the basis of the Innovation Alliance's guidelines.
+This institution ensures that Hamburg companies have access to universities and science.
+To this end, the IKS cooperates closely with the Hamburg’s other transfer institutions.

-(last update: September 2016)
+(last update: June 2019)